hoodiecrow/ConsTcl/README.md

 ## Environment class and objects

 The class for environments is called `` Environment ``.
 It is mostly a wrapper around a dictionary, with the added finesse of keeping a link to the outer environment.
-In this way, there is a chain connecting the latest environment all the way to the global environment and then stopping at the null environment, which can be traversed by the `` find `` method to find which innermost environment a given symbol is bound in.
+In this way, there is a chain connecting the latest environment all the way to the global environment and then stopping at the null environment.
+This chain can be traversed by the `` find `` method to find which innermost environment a given symbol is bound in.

+Using a dictionary means that name lookup is by hash table lookup.
+In a typical Lisp implementation, large environments are served by hash lookup, while small ones have name lookup by linear search.

 The long and complex constructor is to accommodate the variations of Scheme parameter lists, which can be empty, a proper list, a symbol, or a dotted list.

+Names are stored as Lisp symbols, while values are stored as they are, as Lisp or Tcl values.
+This means that a name might have to be converted to a symbol before lookup, and the result of lookup may have to be converted afterwards.
+Note that in the two cases where a number of values are stored under one name (a formals list of a single symbol or a dotted list), then the values are stored as a Lisp list of values.

 #### Environment class
 ```